 In an effort to adapt Internet to unusual environments, research in this area was conducted since a few decades ago as described in the next section.
-First for Inter-planetary networks, but only recently it has evolved into terrestrial networks and the concept of Delay Tolerant Networks.
+It has first been focusing on Inter-planetary networks, but some research groups have recently decided to work on terrestrial networks.